MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 The user interface (UI) is what you see on the screen: the layout of the page, the controls you can use to accomplish things (like Web Parts), and where the text and images sit.

 ## <a name="V"></a>V

+### View

+A View is a way to show data stored in a list or library.
+It consists of a set of columns that are shown, and a way to pre-filter and sort the information.
+A View can be considered as a rudimentary "Query" against a list that is used when visiting the list or library.

 ## <a name="W"></a>W
 ## <a name="X"></a>X
 ## <a name="Y"></a>Y